-To assert the validity of the GB cuts we generate in our code, we implemented the following check in the spirit of Margot's proposal [35].
+To assert the validity of the GB cuts we generate in our code, we implemented the following check in the spirit of Margot's proposal [38].
 At the end of the run (or at the time limit), we fix all (binary and continuous) variables to their value in the incumbent solution, and enter a cut loop where (1) we apply our GB cut separator to a point y^ obtained from the incumbent by a small random perturbation (applied to 80% random entries) ranging from 10^{-9} to 10^{-1} , (2) we statically add the generated cuts to the current MILP, and (3) we optimize the MILP to verify its feasibility.
 If the current MILP becomes infeasible, we write down the current model in a file for further analysis and report a failure, otherwise we repeat for 10,000 times.
-The above check was applied extensively during the development of our code, and helped up in detecting and correcting some tolerance issues present in the earlier versions.
-Needless to say, our final code passed the test for all instances we tried.
+The above check was applied extensively during the development of our code.
+Although it was not designed to cover all possible cut failures, the check helped us in detecting and correcting some tolerance issues present in the earlier versions.

-4 Computational results
+5 Computational results

 In this section we report on our computational experience on a subset of most difficult instances for UFL.
-As to qUFL, we consider instances used in the previous literature, extended by a family of much larger instances that cannot be approached by existing methods (mainly due to the fact that the underlying models would consist of millions of variables and constraints).
+As to qUFL, we consider instances used in the previous literature, extended by a family of much larger instances that cannot be approached by existing methods-mainly due to the fact that the underlying models would consist of millions of variables and constraints.
 The computational study is conducted on a cluster of identical machines each consisting of an Intel Xeon E3-1220V2 CPU running at 3.10 GHz, with 16GB of RAM each.
-Reported times reported are wall-clock seconds and refer to 4-thread runs.
+Reported times are wall-clock seconds and refer to 4-thread runs.